 Toys engage children in a way that sparks their imaginations and gets them thinking about the world around them.
-If your resident equine enthusiast seems a bit bored with her collection, here are 6 fun activities your child can play with horse toys – and more.
+If your resident equine enthusiast seems a bit bored with their collection, here are 6 fun activities your child can play with horse toys – and more.
 They may need a little guidance from you to get started, but that’s half the fun!

 Hobby Horsing Around